Artz Blitz FAQ

 Q. My child has registered for the Creative Writing Junior Prize (Under 13) - can they hand-write and include illustrations in their entry on an A4 piece of paper?

 Yes, certainly.
-However, we only accept digital copies, so please ensure you scan or take a clear photograph of the work for digital submission.
+However, we only accept soft copy entries, so please ensure you scan or take a clear photograph of the work for digital submission.